kleber-maia/iobjects/README.md

 - It has a findByPrimaryKey method to...return a record by using its primary key.
 - It has a searchByFilter method to...return one or more records by using custom search criterias.
 - It counts with several reusable controls to make it easy to display and edit records.

+There is a particular use case that sometimes makes some confusion: master-detail relationships.
+If you just assume that the master and the detail records may be inserted in different transactions (non atomic) there is no complexity at all in this case: it's just a matter of screen design.

+#### Process
+The Process is where the magic of the simplicity happens.
+At this point, I'm pretty sure you got what the Entity is all about: manage a single database table.
+So, how about the requirements where we need to deal with two or more database tables?
+We are talking about the Process, of course.

 ## The story behind